OpenTermsArchive/engine/README.md

   "logger": { // Logging mechanism to be notified upon error
     "smtp": {
       "host": "SMTP server hostname",
-      "username": "User for server authentication" // Password for server authentication is defined in environment variables, see below
+      "username": "User for server authentication" // Password for server authentication is defined in environment variables, see the “Environment variables” section below
     },
     "sendMailOnError": { // Can be set to `false` if you do not want to send email on error "to": "The address to send the email to in case of an error",